 - Reversed tooth: has regular teeth in the upper section but reversed or pointing on the lower section.

 - Diamond blades: has a diamond coating on the edge of the blade

-Types of dry cut saws
+Types of dry-cut saws

-There are several types of dry cut saws depending on the work.
+There are several types of dry-cut saws, depending on the work.

-Here are different types of dry cut saws
+Here are different types of dry-cut saws

-Where do I use a dry cut saw?
+Where do I use a dry-cut saw?

 They are used in making complex designs, sculptures, toys or puzzles.
 They give a clean and smooth surface finish.

-- Comes with foot pedal
+- It comes with a foot pedal.